cloudera-cemea/CDF_vHOL/README.md

 13. Click Deploy to initiate the flow deployment.

-14. In the DataFlow **Dashboard**, monitor your flow until it's running successfully (a green check mark will appear once the deployment has completed)
+14. In the DataFlow Dashboard **Deployments**, monitor your flow until it's running successfully (a green check mark will appear once the deployment has completed)

     <img src="images/6_flow_good_health.png" alt="image" style="width:10000px;height:auto;">